Search Crawler

 Since Federated Search API integrations required significant technical effort, our goal was to understand customer needs before building.

-Together with my PM, I created a research plan and conducted moderated interviews with 8 enterprise customers.
+Together with my Product Manager (PM), I created a research plan and conducted moderated interviews with 8 enterprise customers.

 Key insights: